JobsonAlmeida/To-Do-List-Modified/README.md

 ## Concepts learned

-Through this project I could exercise how to work with MVC Architecture Pattern, how to work with promises and how to make asynchronous requisitions using XMLHttpRequest objects or fetch API.
+Through this project I could exercise how to work with MVC Architecture Pattern, how to work with promises and how to make asynchronous requisitions using XMLHttpRequest objects and fetch API.